aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/password-protected-presentation/_index.md

 }
 ```

-## Checking Whether a Presentation is Encrypted
+## Checking whether a Presentation is Encrypted

 Aspose.Slides allows you to check whether a presentation is encrypted.
 To perform this task, you can use the [IsEncrypted](https://apireference.aspose.com/slides/net/aspose.slides/protectionmanager/properties/isencrypted) property, which returns `true` if the presentation is encrypted or `false` if the presentation isn't encrypted.